vaut/wz-spec-mod/README.md

-Modarel and is not recommended for use.
+The mod is old and not recommended for use.
 Current changes here:
 https://github.com/Warzone2100/warzone2100/pull/732